Ingrian phonology: Diphthongs

-Besides the diphthongs that arise due to diphthongation of the long mid vowels ([ie̯ yø̯ uo̯]), Ingrian has a wide range of phonemic diphthongs, present in both dialects:
+Besides the diphthongs that arise due to diphthongisation of the long mid vowels ([ie̯ yø̯ uo̯]), Ingrian has a wide range of phonemic diphthongs, present in both dialects:

 Ingrian has only one falling phonemic diphthong, iä (/iæ̯/), which is only present in the personal pronouns miä ("I") and siä ("you", singular).

 Vowel reduction

-Vowel reduction is a very common feature of the Ala-Laukaa dialect, and is to a very restricted extent also present in Soikkola.
-The term refers to the process of acoustically weakening the unstressed vowels.
+Phonemically, Ingrian vowels can be long (/Vː/) and short (/V/) in both dialects.
+Short vowels after short stressed syllables are realised as half-long: